tertestrial/vscode/README.md

 1. Arrange a terminal and VSCode on your screen(s) so that you see both.
 You can use the terminal built into VSCode or an external one here.
 2. Start the server by running `tertestrial` in that terminal.
-3. Open Visual Studio's command palette by pressing (`Ctrl-Shift-P`).
+3. Open Visual Studio's command palette by pressing (`Ctrl-Shift-P` or `Cmd-Shift-P`).
 Enter `Tertestrial` to trim the list of available commands.
 Choose one of these commands:

 <table type="commands">
   <tr>